 two ladies chatting with laptop

-A first port of call is to consider which approach to take, with the two most common approaches being active and passive.
-There are plenty of sources out there that will argue the case for each approach, but it is important to first understand what these approaches are, as well as their advantages and drawbacks.
+A good place to start is to consider the approaches taken by investment managers, which can be either active or passive.
+There are plenty of sources out there that will argue the case for each, but it is important to first understand what they are, as well as their advantages and drawbacks.

 Active investing

-Active investing involves a hands-on approach where fund managers make decisions about buying and selling assets based on research, analysis, and market forecasts/perceptions.
+Active investing involves a hands-on approach where investment managers make decisions about buying and selling assets based on research, analysis and market forecasts/perceptions.
 The goal is to outperform the market by selecting investments that are expected to perform better than the overall market.

 Benefits